Unbiased Binning for Fairness-aware Attribute Representation: Experiments

-\stitle{Evaluation metrics} The evaluation values are in the form of an average over 30 runs for each setting.
-We measure the efficiency of algorithms using the standard (1) {\em execution time}.
-The bias $\beta_\dee(\mathcal{B})$ of a bucketization $\mathcal{B}$ is measured using Equation~\ref{eq:bias} as its (2) {\em maximum bias} for the groups $\{\gee_1,\cdots,\gee_\ell\}$.
+In this section, we evaluate the performance of our proposed algorithms across various settings using both real and synthetic datasets.
+The evaluation values are presented as an average of multiple runs for each setting.
+We measure the efficiency of algorithms using (i) {\em execution time}.
+For $\eps$-biased binning, we consider our quadratic-time dynamic programming solution $\DP$ as the baseline.
+The bias $\beta_\dee(\mathcal{B})$ of a bucketization $\mathcal{B}$ is measured using Equation~\ref{eq:bias} as its (ii) {\em maximum bias} for the groups $\{\gee_1,\cdots,\gee_\ell\}$.
 It may not always be possible to generate an unbiased (or $\eps$-biased) $k$-binning for a given setting.
-Repeating each setting multiple (thirty) times on randomly selected data, we use the (3) {\em ratio of infeasible} settings to measure infeasibility likelihood for that setting.
-Last but not least, we measure (4) the {\em price of fairness (PoF)} with respect to equal-size binning.
-For each bin $B_j\in \mathcal{B}$, the PoF is its relative size difference from the equal-size binning (i.e., $n/k$) -- i.e., $PoF(B_j) = \left\vert 1- \frac{|B_j|}{n/k}\right\vert$.
+Repeating each setting multiple times on randomly selected data, we use the (iii) {\em ratio of infeasible} settings to measure infeasibility likelihood for that setting.
+Last but not least, we measure (iv) the {\em price of fairness (PoF)}.
+For each bin $B_j\in \mathcal{B}$, the PoF is its relative size difference from the original bins.
+Specifically, for equal-size binning $PoF(B_j) = \left\vert 1- \frac{|B_j|}{n/k}\right\vert$.
 The PoF of a $k$-binning $\mathcal{B}$ is the average of the PoF of its bins.
-That is,

-Our experiment results are presented in two sections and separated for each dataset.
-First, in Section~\ref{sec:exp:validation}, we provide our results on the real-world benchmark datasets to validate our proposed problem and solutions.
-Next, in Section~\ref{sec:exp:synthetic}, using the tunable synthetic datasets, we evaluate the performance of our algorithms under varying parameters.
+That is, \(PoF(\mathcal{B}) = \frac{1}{k} \sum_{j=1}^k PoF(B_j)\).
+The results in this section are presented separately for real and synthetic datasets.